nidhinjs/nidhinjs/README.md

 🛠️ &nbsp;Building projects as both practice and as a hobby
 📚 &nbsp;Currently learning C and exploring data science
-⭐ &nbsp;Actively building open-source and data related projects 🍵 &nbsp;Open to collaborating -- reach out anytime
+⭐ &nbsp;Actively building open-source and data projects
+🍵 &nbsp;Open to collaborating - reach out anytime

 <br/>